Lelouch-Lamperouge-Code-Geass/LeetCode/cplusplus/044_wildcard_match.md

 # Solution

+First of all, you need have a clear understand about the difference between regular expression and wildcard.

+You can compare this problem to the Leetcode problem 10.

+The main difference between these two problems is the usage of '\*'.

+In wildcard, '\*' can match any sequence of characters, including empty sequence.
+That's why we call it "wild", because the wildcard '\*' can match way many more characters since it is not depended upon previous character.

+However, in regular expression, '\*' has a direct relationship with previous character, it can negate previous character(match 0 previous character), or it can match one or multiple of the previous character.

 ### Solution 1 with dynamic programming :
 Let's briefly summarize the idea of DP.
 We define the state P[i][j] to be whether s[0..i) matches p[0..j), here i, j represents length.
 The state equations are as follows: